-Temporary Use: a use that is not permitted within the relevant Zoning District but may nevertheless be permitted within the Zoning District on a temporary basis as provided in the SLDC, or a use that is permitted within the relevant Zoning District but permitted only for temporary use as provided in the SLDC.
+Temporary Use: a use that is not permitted within the relevant Zoning District but may nevertheless be permitted within the Zoning District on a temporary basis as provided in the SLDC; or a use that is permitted within the relevant Zoning District but permitted only for temporary use as provided in the SLDC.
+Also see §10.9 ("Temporary Uses").